Cheap Workshop Storage Solutions You Can DIY

 Here’s a slick shop storage tip to keep partially used caulk tubes well sealed and at hand in your workshop.
 Fold a piece of duct tape over the open tube to seal it, leaving a few inches of extra tape.
 Drive a nail through the tape and hang the tube on pegboard.

 Those big hooks that are often used to hang bikes also make slick drill hangers.
 Get them at any home center for a couple of bucks apiece.
 Take it up a notch and build this drill dock with plywood.
 Give this super-simple shop storage idea a try today.
+While you’re at it, learn how to DIY a drill station.

 C-Clamp Paper Towel Rack